igrishaev/farseer/README.md

 - There will be only one HTTP request under the hood.

-- The order of the result maps always match the oreder of the initial tasks.
+- The order of the result maps always match the order of the initial tasks.

 - If one of the tasks fails, you'll get a negative map for it.
 The whole request won't crush.